parkerhutchinson/SCLI/README.md

 ### TODO

-Right now there isn't very good validation of the commands and tasks to make sure those flag,commands,tasks exist and to provide helpf feedback to user in the case they dont.
-Additionally there is no documentation if you type `-h` or `--help`.
+Right now there isn't very good validation messages of the commands and tasks to make sure those flags,commands, or tasks exist and to provide helpful feedback to the user in the case they dont.
+Additionally there's no documentation if you type `-h` or `--help`.
 This is something I'll write later as part of the Task and Command types evolved.